5.2 Univariate models

 Figure 5.2: Univariate models: Specification.

-Then, the right-hand panel displays a widget for uploading the input dataset, which must be a csv file with headers in the first row.
-Users must also select the separator type used in the input file: comma, semicolon, or tab (use the DataSim and DataApp folders for input file templates).
+The right-hand panel then displays a widget for uploading the input dataset, which must be a csv file with headers in the first row.
+Users must also select the type of separator used in the input file — comma, semicolon, or tab — (see the DataSim and DataApp folders for input file templates).
 Once the dataset is uploaded, users can preview the data.
-Range sliders allow users to set the number of iterations for the Markov Chain Monte Carlo algorithm, specify the burn-in period, and adjust the thinning parameter (see the following chapters in this section for technical details).
+Range sliders allow users to set the number of iterations for the Markov Chain Monte Carlo algorithm, specify the burn-in period, and adjust the thinning parameter (see the following chapters in this part of the book for technical details).

-Next, users must specify the equation.
-This can be done using the formula builder, where they select the dependent variable and independent variables, then click on the Build Formula tab.
-The equation appears in the Main Equation space, formatted according to R syntax (see the main equation box in Figure 5.2, e.g., y∼x1+x2+x3).
-Users can modify this as needed, including higher-order terms, interaction effects, or other transformations.
-These modifications must follow the standard formula syntax.26
+Next, users must specify the model equation.
+This can be done using the formula builder, where they select the dependent and independent variables and then click on the Build Formula tab.
+The equation is displayed in the Main Equation window, formatted according to R syntax, for example, \(y \sim x1 + x2 + x3\).
+Users can modify this expression as needed to include higher-order terms, interaction effects, or other transformations.
+These modifications must follow standard formula syntax.28

-By default, univariate models include an intercept, except for ordered probit models, where the specification must explicitly exclude it due to identification constraints (see details below).27 Thus, users should specify this explicitly as follows: y∼x1+x2+x3−1.
+By default, univariate models include an intercept, except for ordered probit models, where the specification must explicitly exclude it due to identification constraints (see details below).29 Thus, users should specify this explicitly as follows: \(y \sim x1 + x2 + x3 - 1\).

-After completing the specification process, users should click the Go! button to initiate the estimation.
-Once the process is finished, our GUI displays the summary statistics and convergence diagnostics (see Figure 5.3).
-Additionally, widgets allow users to download the posterior chains (csv file) and graphs (pdf and eps files).
-Note that in the results—summary, posterior chains, and graphs—the coefficients are ordered with location parameters appearing first, followed by scale parameters.
+After completing the specification process, users should click the Go! button to initiate estimation (see Figure 5.3).
+Once the process is complete, the GUI displays summary statistics and convergence diagnostics.
+In addition, widgets allow users to download the posterior chains (as csv files) and graphs (as pdf or eps files).
+Note that in the results — summary tables, posterior chains, and graphs — the coefficients are ordered such that location parameters appear first, followed by scale parameters.

-For multinomial models (probit and logit), the dataset must be structured as follows: the first column should contain the dependent variable, followed by alternative-specific regressors (e.g., alternatives’ prices), and finally, non-alternative-specific regressors (e.g., income).
+For multinomial models (probit and logit), the dataset must be structured as follows: the first column should contain the dependent variable, followed by alternative-specific regressors (e.g., alternatives’ price), and then non-alternative-specific regressors (e.g., income).
 The formula builder allows users to specify the dependent variable as well as both types of independent variables (see technical details in the next chapter).
-Additionally, users must define the base category, the number of alternatives (which is also required for ordered probit), the number of alternative-specific regressors, and the number of non-alternative-specific regressors (see Figure 5.4).
+Users must also define the base category, the number of alternatives (which is also required for ordered probit models), the number of alternative-specific regressors, and the number of non-alternative-specific regressors (see Figure 5.4).

 Figure 5.4: Univariate models: Multinomial.